MicrosoftDocs/dynamics-365-fraud-protection/content/overview.md

 *Our mission is to help digitally transformed enterprises fight fraud while they keep their doors open for genuine customers and partners.*

-At first, Microsoft Dynamics 365 Fraud Protection will focus on payment fraud protection and related scenarios in e-commerce.
-It will help e-commerce merchants drive down fraud loss, increase bank acceptance rates to yield higher revenue, and improve the online shopping experience for its customers.
+Microsoft Dynamics 365 Fraud Protection focuses on payment fraud protection and related scenarios in e-commerce.
+It helps e-commerce merchants drive down fraud loss, increase bank acceptance rates to yield higher revenue, and improve the online shopping experience for its customers.

 Microsoft has many years of experience protecting our own e-commerce businesses from fraud.
 We have developed a sophisticated technology stack that uses connected big data across multiple lines of business and applies cutting-edge artificial intelligence (AI) to help provide more accurate decisions in real time.
 We have core differentiators, such as device fingerprinting, operations research, a fraud protection network, and a trust knowledge exchange with banks.